Home

 2022-05-17 09:29:17

-#Supreme #Courtroom #sides #Ted #Cruz #striking #cap #marketing campaign #funds #repay #personal #campaign #loans
+#Supreme #Court docket #sides #Ted #Cruz #striking #cap #campaign #funds #repay #private #marketing campaign #loans

-"The question is whether or not this restriction violates the First Amendment rights of candidates and their campaigns to have interaction in political speech," Roberts wrote.
-He mentioned there is "little doubt" that the law does burden First Modification electoral speech.
-"Any such law must be at the very least justified by a permissible interest," he added, and the government had not been capable of determine a single case of so-called "quid professional quo" corruption.
+"The question is whether this restriction violates the First Amendment rights of candidates and their campaigns to engage in political speech," Roberts wrote.
+He said there may be "little doubt" that the regulation does burden First Modification electoral speech.
+"Any such regulation must be not less than justified by a permissible interest," he added, and the federal government had not been capable of identify a single case of so-called "quid professional quo" corruption.

 Roberts concluded that the "provision burdens core political speech without proper justification."